kubermatic/docs/content/kubermatic/master/changelog/2.14/_index.en.md

 - Added support for creating RBAC bindings to group subjects
 - Added a configuration flag for seed-controller-manager to enforce default addons on userclusters.
 Enabled by default.
 - TLS certificates for KKP/IAP are now not managed by a shared `certs` chart anymore, but handled individually for each Ingress.
-- kubelet sets intial machine taints via --register-with-taints
+- kubelet sets initial machine taints via --register-with-taints
 - Implement the NodeCSRApprover controller for automatically approving node serving certificates
 - Updated blackbox-exporter to `v0.16.0`
 - Updated cert-manager to `v0.13.0`